EURO GOVT-ECB bond scheme doubts lift Bunds, Spanish yields

 By Emelia Sithole-Matarise

-LONDON, Sept 25 (Reuters) - German Bund prices rose on Tuesday after a news report said Germany’s Bundesbank had asked lawyers to check the legality of the European Central Bank’s new bond purchase scheme.
+LONDON, Sept 25 (Reuters) - German Bund futures rose on Tuesday on concern over a potential snag in the European Central Bank’s bond purchase scheme after a media report said Germany’s Bundesbank was asking lawyers to verify its legality.

-Spanish borrowing costs edged up at an auction of short-term debt as the report added to investor nervousness over when the ECB scheme, aimed at containing the bloc’s three-year-old crisis, would begin.
+Spanish and Italian yields edged up as the report added to investor nervousness over when the ECB scheme, aimed at lowering the borrowing costs of the euro zone’s struggling sovereign issuers, would begin.

 Investors were already jittery over Spain’s apparent reluctance to seek a bailout -- a condition for the ECB bond purchases -- and the uncertainty was likely to underpin safe-haven German Bunds in coming days.